Night School (novel): Plot

-In 1996, U.S. Army Major Jack Reacher is in Virginia to receive a medal for eliminating two war criminals in the Balkans when he receives orders from his superior officer and trusted friend, Leon Garber, to attend a special "inter-agency cooperation" school alongside Casey Watterman, an FBI agent, and John White, a CIA officer.
-Reacher soon realizes that the “school” is actually a covert joint-agency operation overseen by the National Security Advisor, and his deputy, Dr. Marian Sinclair.
-Ratcliffe informs the three men that, through a CIA double agent, the government has learned that a sleeper cell in Hamburg controlled by a Middle Eastern terrorist group has cut a deal with an unidentified American for $100 million.
-The three men are ordered to identify the American and whatever he's selling, and are given full access to anything they need, including bringing in their own staff.
-Reacher chooses Frances Neagley, his former Sergeant.
+In 1996, Major Jack Reacher is in Virginia to receive a medal when he receives orders from his superior officer, Colonel Leon Garber, to attend a special "inter-agency cooperation" school alongside Casey Watterman, an FBI agent, and John White, a CIA officer.
+Reacher soon realizes that the “school” is actually a covert operation overseen by the National Security Advisor and his deputy, Dr. Marian Sinclair.
+The three are informed that, through a CIA double agent, the government has learned that a Middle Eastern sleeper cell in Hamburg has cut a deal with an unidentified American for $100 million.
+The three men are ordered to identify the American and whatever he's selling, and are given full access to anything they need.
+Reacher recruits Frances Neagley, his former sergeant, into the investigation.

-Reacher and Neagley travel to Hamburg to begin their investigation, during which they get in a fight in a skinhead bar.
+Reacher and Neagley travel to Hamburg, where they get in a fight in a skinhead bar.
 Unbeknownst to Reacher, the men inform on him to their friends in the Neo-nazi movement.
-Reacher and Neagley are summoned back to America to follow up on a lead.
-The CIA believes that the merchandise on sale is a computer virus and the seller could be using an IT conference in Hamburg to cover his travel.
+Reacher and Neagley are summoned back to the U.S. to follow up on a lead: the CIA believes that the merchandise on sale is a computer virus and the seller could be using an IT conference in Hamburg to cover his travel.
 However, the lead turns out to be a red herring.

-Reacher and Neagley return to Hamburg and meet the local chief of detectives, Griezman, who helps them with several leads: a municipal worker who claims to have witnessed an exchange between an American and a man of Middle Eastern origin, the murder of a prostitute and two black market dealers with ties to a local forger who provided the American with false documents.
+Returning to Hamburg, Reacher and Neagley meet the local chief of detectives, Griezman, who helps them with several leads: a municipal worker who claims to have witnessed an exchange between an American and a man of Middle Eastern origin, the murder of a local prostitute and two black market dealers with ties to a forger who provided the American with false documents.